Grace Slick: Personal life

-Slick has publicly acknowledged her alcoholism and use of substances including LSD and marijuana.
-She has discussed this, and her rehabilitation experiences, in her autobiography, various interviews, and several published celebrity addiction and recovery books.
+Slick has publicly acknowledged her alcoholism and use of substances including LSD (for which she got the nickname The Acid Queen) and marijuana.
+She has discussed this and her rehabilitation experiences in her autobiography, various interviews, and several published celebrity addiction and recovery books.
 The latter include The Courage to Change by Dennis Wholey and The Harder They Fall by Gary Stromberg and Jane Merrill.

 Her alcoholism became a problem for the band during Jefferson Starship's 1978 European tour.
-The group had to cancel the first night in Germany because she was too intoxicated to perform, causing the audience to riot.
+The group had to cancel the first performance night in Germany because she was too intoxicated to perform, causing the audience to riot.
 She performed the next night with the band but was so inebriated that she could not sing properly.
 She also attacked the audience, mocking Germany for losing World War II and groping both female audience members and bandmates.
 She left the group the next day, and she was "dragged off" a San Francisco game show for abusing the contestants.
 She was admitted to a detoxification facility at least twice, once during the 1970s at Duffy's in Napa Valley, and once in the 1990s with daughter China.

 Legal incidents

-President Richard Nixon's daughter Tricia and Slick are both alumnae of Finch College, and Slick was invited to a tea party for the alumnae at the White House in 1969.
+President Richard Nixon's daughter Tricia and Slick are both alumnae of Finch College, and Slick was invited to a tea party for the alumnae at the White House in April 1970.
 She invited anarchist Abbie Hoffman to be her escort and planned to spike President Nixon's tea with 600 micrograms of LSD, but the party had been billed as an "all ladies" event.
-Hoffman's presence in the waiting line immediately aroused the suspicions of White House security personnel; he claimed to be Slick's "bodyguard and escort", which failed to convince the security personnel, who told him that the event was "strictly for females".
+Hoffman's presence in the waiting line immediately aroused the suspicions of White House security personnel.
+He claimed to be Slick's "bodyguard and escort", which failed to convince the security personnel, who told him that the event was "strictly for females".

 Hoffman then took out a black flag with a multicolored marijuana leaf and hung it on the White House gate.
 Slick declined to attend once Hoffman was denied entry, and the two ran across the street to a waiting car.
 Slick later speculated that she received the invitation only because it was addressed to "Grace Wing" (her maiden name), and that she never would have been invited if the Nixons had known that she was Grace Slick.

 Slick was arrested at least four times for what she has referred to as "TUI" ("talking under the influence") and "drunk mouth".
 One incident occurred when a police officer encountered her sitting against a tree trunk in the backwoods of Marin County, California, drinking wine, eating bread, and reading poetry.
 The officer asked what she was doing; she gave a sarcastic response and was arrested and jailed.
 She was arrested in 1994 for assault with a deadly weapon after pointing an unloaded gun at a police officer.
 She alleged that the officer had come onto her property without explanation.